Aryanstha/Simple-Blockchain/README.md

 <p>The above functions display the blocks in the chain and their index as intended.
 Now, let’s repeat this process on the Postman desktop application.</p>

 ## Running via Postman
-<h>To mine a block, we copy the mine_block URL and paste it into the request URL bar.
-Make sure that the request type is GET before sending the request.</h>
+<p>To mine a block, we copy the mine_block URL and paste it into the request URL bar.
+Make sure that the request type is GET before sending the request.</p>

-<h>The result should be similar to the ones shown below:</h1>
+<p>The result should be similar to the ones shown below:</p>

 ![image](https://user-images.githubusercontent.com/67673221/152831685-9d2a59f5-5730-48a5-a0e1-271556f7e6c0.png)

-Next, let’s get the chain data:
+<p>Next, let’s get the chain data:</p>

 ![image](https://user-images.githubusercontent.com/67673221/152831797-67fcbd0a-0b2b-49bd-998b-cb232b4459f5.png)

 # conclusion
- ## You can mine a block as well as view the list of blocks in the chain.
+ <p>You can mine a block as well as view the list of blocks in the chain.</p>